SnapdragonStudios/snapdragon-game-plugins-for-unreal-engine/Plugins/SNPE/tutorial.md

 ModelInstance->SetInputTensorShapes(ModelInstance->GetInputTensorShapes());
 ```

 With NNE the actual data input and output is feed via Input and Output bindings which contains pointer to the actual data memory area.
 So next you will need to initialize the input and output data buffers and allocate the memory for the input and output data, that you will pass as parameters to the inference function later on.
+These will be passed to the inference function via NNE input and output bindings.

-First initialize the memory for the input data:
+First initialize the memory for the input data and set up the input bindings:

 ```cpp
 // allocate image buffers